 Dickinson offers a full range of courses in Latin and Greek, as well as courses in ancient history, archaeology, classical philosophy, and classical literature in translation.
 An active student community fosters the classics on campus through various events, a Latin club for school students, the Classics House, the annual Classics Festival, and the Eta Sigma Phi honor society.
 Almost all majors spend time overseas, usually in Rome or Athens.
 The department sponsors the annual Roberts Lectures, a series of digital projects created collaboratively by faculty and students, and a series of workshops for teachers, the Dickinson Latin Workshops and the Conventiculum Dickinsoniense, a spoken Latin immersion.

 The Delta Theta chapter of Eta Sigma Phi at Dickinson College invites contributions for the inaugural Fall Colloquium for Classical Culture, taking place on December 5, 2014 at Dickinson Classical Studies Department.
 All undergraduate students are welcome to participate.
 The … Continue reading →

 July 13-18, 2015 Christopher Francese (Dickinson College) Andrew Fenton (The Haverford School) Application Deadline: May 1, 2015 The Dickinson Summer Latin Workshop is intended for teachers of Latin, as a way to refresh the mind through study of an extended Latin … Continue reading →

 Saturday, March 7, 2015 Caroline T. Schroeder (University of the Pacific) A workshop-style discussion about the presence and role of children in the later Roman Empire, focusing on the earliest Christian communities.
-Relevant primary texts will be distributed in advance, … Continue reading →
+Relevant primary texts will be distributed in … Continue reading →